Haoming02/sd-forge-ic-light/README.md

 <br>

 ### Options
-> These settings are avaliable for all 3 modes
+> These settings are available for all 3 modes

 #### Background Removal